 Dialogues: Luciano Berio’s Sequenzas Cycle

-Workshop mit Angela Ida De Benedictis, Claire Chase, Lucas Fels & Gunnhildur Einarsdóttir
+Workshop with Angela Ida De Benedictis, Claire Chase, Lucas Fels & Gunnhildur Einarsdóttir

 Tutors: Angela Ida De Benedictis, Claire Chase, Lucas Fels, Gunnhildur Einarsdóttir

 The Lecture-Performance on Luciano Berio’s Gesti serves as an introduction to the workshop and is open to the public (12 August 10.00, Akademie für Tonkunst, Wilhelm-Petersen-Saal).

 Who: Primarily participants of the flute, harp and cello studios, but other instrumentalists or listeners are very welcome.
 For better planning, please send a short e-mail to firstname.lastname@example.org and indicate if one of Berio’s Sequenzas is in your repertoire.